quic-shaksuma/eld/docs/userguide/documentation/linker_script.rst

 Overview
 ------------

+Linker scripts define how input sections (like .text, .data, .bss) are mapped to output sections and where they are placed in memory.
+These scripts control:

+* Memory regions (e.g., RAM, ROM)
+* Section alignment
+* Ordering of code and data
+* Load vs. execution addresses

+This is the standard method used by most linkers like GNU ld.

 | Linker scripts provide detailed specifications of how files are to be linked.
 They offer greater control over linking than is available using just the linker command options.

 | NOTE Linker scripts are optional.
 In most cases, the default behavior of the linker is sufficient.